daniel-barbu/youtube-backup/README.md

 # youtube-videosInfoBackup<sub>(chrome+firefox)</sub>
 youtube-videosInfoBackup is a Javascipt tool to backup youtube video links, titles and descriptions.
+`getLinks.js`: links
+`getTitlesAndDescriptions.js`: title, view count, upload date and description

 ### How to use
 1. Open the [videos page](https://www.youtube.com/user/<USER>/videos) of an Youtube channel.